atom/github/docs/how-we-work.md

 To introduce brand-new functionality into the package, follow this guide.

+##### On using RFCs

+We use a lightweight RFC (request for comments) process to ensure that folks have an opportunity to weigh in on design, alternatives, drawbacks, questions, and concerns.
+The RFC is meant to be a living document that will be modified over the duration of development as things evolve.
+It provides a quick and easily scannable summary of what was discussed and decided.

+Development work on the feature may start at any point once the RFC pull request has been opened with a description of the feature.
+The RFC is merged once the feature work is merged.

 ##### Process

 1. On a feature branch, write a proposal as a markdown document beneath [`docs/rfcs`](/docs/rfcs) in this repository.
 Copy the [template](/docs/rfcs/000-template.md) to begin.
 Open a pull request.
 The RFC document should include: